Making The Choice Between CEFs And ETFs

 Source: Systematic Income, Tiingo

-Arguably looking over the last 5 years is not a fair period because asset prices across stocks and bonds have risen sharply in that period.
+Arguably, looking over the last 5 years is not a fair period because asset prices across stocks and bonds have risen sharply in that period.
 So, this kind of analysis will likely favor CEFs over ETFs.
 That said, it's not exactly a slam-dunk result for CEFs.
-Many CEF sectors, have exactly zero funds that have outperformed sector ETFs over the last 5 years.
-This is quite surprising, particularly for CEF sectors that remain very popular with retail investors such as utilities.
-To avoid cherry-picking dates we looked at longer time frames, however the results were not very different.
+Many CEF sectors have exactly zero funds that have outperformed sector ETFs over the last 5 years.
+This is quite surprising, particularly for CEF sectors that remain very popular with retail investors, such as utilities.
+To avoid cherry-picking dates, we looked at longer time frames, however the results were not very different.

-We like using this approach because by looking at historic NAV performance we combine a number of key drivers of CEF vs ETF performance such as fees, leverage, portfolio quality, active vs. passive alpha and others.
-The upshot of the chart above in our view is that CEF sectors like preferreds and munis have easily outperformed sector ETF benchmarks, however other sectors have struggled, particularly EM sectors, TIPS and utilities.
+We like using this approach because by looking at historical NAV performance, we combine a number of key drivers of CEF vs. ETF performance, such as fees, leverage, portfolio quality, active vs. passive alpha and others.
+The upshot of the chart above, in our view, is that CEF sectors like preferreds and munis have easily outperformed sector ETF benchmarks, however other sectors have struggled, particularly EM sectors, TIPS and utilities.
 Investors in these sectors may want to take a harder look at the available ETF options.

 2. Marginal Yield For Marginal Risk Approach - Yield/Income Investors

-Another way to approach the CEF vs ETF question is to ask what additional yield we are getting by going with a CEF versus what additional risk we are taking on.
+Another way to approach the CEF vs. ETF question is to ask what additional yield we are getting by going with a CEF versus what additional risk we are taking on.
 We can then compare this additional or marginal yield for the marginal risk.

 To motivate this approach, let's first take a look at what yields are on offer via different fund wrappers.
-In our Strategic Allocation Tool we track average yields across ETFs, CEFs and mutual funds across different income sectors.
+In our Strategic Allocation Tool, we track average yields across ETFs, CEFs and mutual funds across different income sectors.

-For example, in the preferreds sector we have open-end yields that are about 6% and CEF yields that are about 8%.
+For example, in the preferreds sector, we have open-end yields that are about 6% and CEF yields that are about 8%.
 The differential between the closed-end and open-end funds in this sector has historically been around 2-3%.

 Source: Systematic Income, Tiingo

 Now let's take a look at the additional "risk" that these different fund types have historically carried.
-There is no perfect way to measure risk and no single definition will satisfy everyone.
-We like to use price drawdowns as they are relatively intuitive.
+There is no perfect way to measure risk, and no single definition will satisfy everyone.
+We like to use price drawdowns, as they are relatively intuitive.
 The chart below shows that CEFs in the preferreds sector have tended to deliver drawdowns that are about twice that of open-end funds.
-For instance, in this last episode CEFs fell about 50% in price while open-end funds fell about half that level.
+For instance, in this last episode, CEFs fell about 50% in price, while open-end funds fell about half that level.

 Source: Systematic Income, Tiingo

 There are two important points to consider about such sharp CEF drawdowns.
 First is the behavioral one - different investors will respond differently to a 50% CEF drawdown.
-Some will double down, seeing an opportunity and others will sell in the middle of the drawdown locking in permanent losses.
+Some will double down, seeing an opportunity, and others will sell in the middle of the drawdown, locking in permanent losses.

 The second point is outside of investor control and has to do with the fact that at some point through the drawdown, CEFs carrying leverage will need to deleverage.
-Although some funds have more or less need to deleverage no leveraged CEF can remain fully invested in a big-enough drawdown.
+Although some funds have more or less need to deleverage, no leveraged CEF can remain fully invested in a big enough drawdown.
 As we have discussed in our past articles, deleveraging can often lead to a permanent capital loss, particularly in a mean-reverting market environment as well as a lower level of income generation going forward.

-To summarize this approach, by comparing the 2% additional yield of CEFs over ETFs against the relative and absolute historic drawdown of various fund types, income investors can make a more informed choice of whether that additional yield offers sufficient compensation for the marginal drawdown.
+To summarize this approach, by comparing the 2% additional yield of CEFs over ETFs against the relative and absolute historical drawdown of various fund types, income investors can make a more informed choice of whether that additional yield offers sufficient compensation for the marginal drawdown.

 3. Valuation Approach - Value Investors

-Investors who like to make investment decisions based on value may take a different approach to the ETF vs CEF question.
+Investors who like to make investment decisions based on value may take a different approach to the ETF vs. CEF question.

 There are two value considerations in the fund space.
 The first is the value of the underlying asset itself.
 This is often gauged by using various metrics such as yield and credit spreads in fixed-income and valuation ratios in stocks like P/E, P/B and others.

 If we stick with the preferreds sector in our analysis, the best indicator of valuation is credit spreads or the spread over "risk-free" instruments like Libor or Treasury yields.
 The chart below shows the median spread over Treasuries of the retail preferreds market.
-By this metric the valuation of the preferreds market is very attractive.
+By this metric, the valuation of the preferreds market is very attractive.

 Source: Systematic Income, Tiingo

-Credit spreads can be somewhat unintuitive and they also do not pay bills.
-Most investors are familiar with yields so let's take a look at the yield range of this market over the past 5 years.
-By this metric, the preferreds market is on the expensive side as the current yield is close to the 5-year low.
+Credit spreads can be somewhat unintuitive, and they also do not pay bills.
+Most investors are familiar with yields, so let's take a look at the yield range of this market over the past 5 years.
+By this metric, the preferreds market is on the expensive side, as the current yield is close to the 5-year low.
 This, however, hides the fact that Treasury yields have collapsed in the last few months.
 Our own view here is that the preferreds sector is quite attractive if we compare the yield of the sector to the risk-free alternative.

 Source: Systematic Income, Tiingo

-Investors looking at CEFs have to deal with another valuation point - sector discounts.
-For instance, tight sector discounts indicate that the CEF sector is on the expensive side and vice-versa.
-This suggests that in a period of tight discounts investors may be better off holding ETFs and in a period of wide CEF discounts they may be better off holding CEFs.
+Investors looking at CEFs have to deal with another valuation point: sector discounts.
+For instance, tight sector discounts indicate that the CEF sector is on the expensive side, and vice-versa.
+This suggests that in a period of tight discounts, investors may be better off holding ETFs, and in a period of wide CEF discounts, they may be better off holding CEFs.

 Let's take a look at the 5-year range of CEF sector discounts presented by the box-and-whisker plot chart below which shows the trading range of sector discounts.
-The top and bottom edges of the box correspond to the 25th and 75th percentile and the whiskers correspond to the 5th and 95th percentiles.
+The top and bottom edges of the box correspond to the 25th and 75th percentile, and the whiskers correspond to the 5th and 95th percentiles.
 The horizontal bar in the box is the median discount over the last 5 years.

 Source: Systematic Income, Tiingo

-We can see that the preferreds sector discount is on the expensive side at the moment at around 1.5%.
+We can see that the preferreds sector discount is on the expensive side at the moment, at around 1.5%.
 This suggests that the CEF preferreds sector is less attractive at the moment on a discount valuation basis.

 Combining the two valuation levels offers a mixed picture for preferreds CEFs - although the underlying asset valuation is attractive, CEFs appear on the expensive side from a discount valuation perspective.